michelepatella/mmeletricarservice.it/README.md

 <br>
 <br>

-### 📦 Deployment & CI/CD
+## 📦 Deployment & CI/CD

-🎯 **Role**
-It provides a fully automated pipeline to build, test, and deploy the application.
+The project uses a fully automated pipeline to validate, build, and deploy the application.
-It ensures that code changes are validated, deployed reliably, and made available to users quickly.

-🛡️ **Responsibility**
-It's responsible for:
+**Continuous Integration (CI)**

-- Continuous Integration (CI) on every push to `main`:
+Runs on every push, and pull request to `main`:
   - Install dependencies
   - Run linting and Prettier checks
   - Run automated tests
   - Build the project

+**Continuous Deployment (CD)**
-- Continuous Deployment (CD) triggered after successful CI:
+Triggered after successful CI:
   - Install dependencies
   - Build the project
-  - Deploy to Vercel production environment (hosting the client-side and serverless functions, managing environment variables, and providing logs and analytics)
+  - Deploy to Vercel

+The application is deployed to Vercel, hosting the frontend and serverless functions, with features including:
+- Domain management
-- Creating preview deployments for all branches
+- Preview deployments for all branches and pull requests
-- Versioned deploys allowing easy rollback to previous stable releases
+- Versioned deployments with easy rollback to previous stable releases
+- Management of environment variables
+- Automatic caching of static content and serverless responses at the edge
+- Security features including firewall
+- Automatic scaling with traffic demand
+- Integrated analytics

 <br>